Decision on Objection

 Closing your file

-The tax dispute processing officer will record the basis for his or her decision in your objection file and then close your file.
-He or she may also write up a memorandum on objection, which remains available on request even after your file has been closed.
+The tax dispute processing officer will record the basis for their decision in your objection file and then close your file.
+They may also write up a memorandum on objection, which remains available on request even after your file has been closed.

 The tax dispute processing officer will remain available to answer any questions you may have after receiving the final decision.